sanskrit/raw_etexts_english/blogs/manasataramgini/2015-11-25_a-geopolitical-round-up-last-week-of-nov-2015.md

 +++
-title = "A geopolitical round up: last week of Novxa02015"
+title = "A geopolitical round up: last week of Nov 2015"

 +++
 Many turns of the sun ago, when we were still a kid in school, we had